avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 sequence, we need to find all the "ATG"s, "TGA"s, "TAA"s, and "TAG"s in the sequence.

-To do this, we can use the matchPattern function from the Biostrings R library, which identifies all occurrences of a particular motif (eg. "ATG") in a sequence.
+To do this, we can use the "matchPattern()" function from the Biostrings R package, which identifies all occurrences of a particular motif (eg. "ATG") in a sequence.
 As input, the matchPattern() function requires that the sequences be in the form of a string of single characters.